 How to watch the Ryder Cup abroad (from overseas)?

-There is a simple workaround.
-All you need to do is a get a VPN and select a server in the UK.
+All you need to do is get a (good!)
+VPN and select a server in the UK.
 This will spoof your connection’s IP address and Sky Go will think you’re accessing its content from within the UK.
 Meaning you can watch the Ryder Cup from anywhere in the world!

-The only problem is that not all VPNs are the same.
+Note: Not all VPNs are the same!
 Some are good, some are really bad… and free VPNs are worse still.

-In order to watch Sky Go abroad, you need to get a VPN that still works with major broadcasters.
+In order to watch Sky Go abroad, you need to get a VPN that offers access to servers that aren’t blacklisted by the major broadcasters.
 Until recently, this was pretty much any paid-for VPN.
 However, the likes of Sky Go, BBC iPlayer and Netflix have started fighting back against VPNs.
 The tactics they use to fight back are pretty simple: as soon as they detect a VPN’s IP address, it gets banned.

 This means you need to pick a VPN that stays one-step ahead of Sky Go (and BBC iPlayer and Netflix too!).

-I’ve been using NordVPN to watch Sky Go, BBC iPlayer and US/UK Netflix since March (from New Zealand) and haven’t experienced any problems.
+I’ve been using to watch Sky Go, BBC iPlayer and US/UK Netflix since March (all the way from New Zealand!) and haven’t experienced any problems.